 BCBA certificants may supervise the work of Board Certified Assistant Behavior Analyst® (BCaBA®) certificants, Registered Behavior Technician® (RBT®) certificants, and other professionals who implement behavior-analytic services.
 They may also function in the role of a BCaBA or RBT.
-Certificants may hold only one BACB certification at a time.
-When a certificant obtains a higher-level certification, their lower-level certification will expire after 180 days.
-If the lower-level certification expires during this 180-day period and the certificant wishes to renew or recertify while they are waiting for their new certification to be recognized by relevant stakeholders, they may submit a renewal or recertification application to maintain their lower-level certification throughout the 180-day period.
+As of January 1, 2025, certificants may hold only one BACB certification at a time.
+Once a higher-level certification has been obtained, the lower-level certification will expire either in 90 days or at the expiration date of the lower-level certification, whichever occurs first.